 When you earn enough points, you gain a level:

-You can easily edit the information on your Mendix Profile by clicking the Settings cog icon.
+You can edit the information on your Mendix Profile by clicking the Settings cog icon.
 The settings page has a sidebar menu that allows you to edit the sections described below.

 10.1 General Information